 What do you know about the Mabo case?
-Watch this short ABC video Counted: Gail

-Mabo and Native Title and meet Gail Mabo, the daughter of famous land rights campaigner, Eddie Mabo.
+Watch this short ABC video and meet Gail Mabo, the daughter of famous land rights campaigner, Eddie Mabo.

 MABO: Life of an Island Man traces the story of the life of the extraordinary man, Eddie Koiki Mabo.
 His struggle for land rights, and his remarkable life in general, have had a profound effect on Indigenous rights in Australia.
 The film is a celebration of his achievements.
 It highlights how Mabo pursued the case to have his ownership of property on Mer (Murray Island) legally recognised, and how that claim grew into a case that changed indigenous rights in Australia.
-Study notes are available.
-The film Mabo: Life of an Island Man, can be seen on SBS On Demand or purchased on DVD
+Study notes are available here.
+The film can be seen on SBS On Demand or purchased on DVD

-With students listen to the ABC National podcast Don't Fence Me In: 25 Years Since Mabo - a deeply personal account about Edie Mabo presented by family spokesperson Gail Mabo and filmmaker Trevor Graham, as they remember what life was like while the court case consumed their lives - full of stories we've not heard before about Eddie Koiki Mabo.
+With students listen to the ABC National podcast Don't Fence Me In - a deeply personal account about Edie Mabo presented by family spokesperson Gail Mabo and filmmaker Trevor Graham, as they remember what life was like while the court case consumed their lives - full of stories we've not heard before about Eddie Koiki Mabo.